 One of the most common areas to talk about colour in marketing is packaging development.

-Not only does it influence customer choice, but it’s an important cost element on your profit and loss.
+Not only does it influence customer choice, but it’s an important cost element in your profit and loss.
 You want to get it right.
-You don’t want write off costs if the wrong colour appears on your packaging.
+You don’t want to write off costs if the wrong colour appears on your packaging.

 Colour choices get even more interesting when you do brand extensions.
 You tweak something in your core product mix to create a new variant.
-A different taste, flavour or style for example.
+For example, a different taste, flavour or style.

-In these sorts of situations, you look at the job the colour has to do.
+In such situations, you look at the job the colour has to do.
 It’s usually about finding a balance.
-The new colour has to be distinctive enough to show it’s different, but consistent enough to show it comes from the same parent brand.
+The new colour has to be distinctive enough to show it’s different but consistent enough to show it comes from the same parent brand.

-Often the simplest way to do this is to inverting the colours you use.
-Look at Coke, and Diet Coke for example.
-Those just inverted where red and white are used on the packaging.
+Often the simplest way to do this is to invert the colours you use.
+Look at Coke and Diet Coke, for example.
+Those just invert where red and white are used on the packaging.

 But if you have a range of products, that range has to use complimentary colours.